rsyncOSX/RsyncOSX_archived/README.md

 - RsyncOSX: `brew install --cask rsyncosx` - for **macOS Big Sur** and later
 - RsyncUI: `brew install --cask rsyncui` - for **macOS Monterey** and later

+### Why two apps

+The development of RsyncOSX commenced in 2015 as a private project to learn Swift.
+In 2019, Apple released SwiftUI, which is a development framework for building user interfaces for iOS, iPadOS, watchOS, TVOS, and macOS.
+SwiftUI became very popular quickly, and after some investigation, I decided to commence another private project to learn SwiftUI.
+The model part of RsyncOSX was at that time quite stable, and I decided to refactor the GUI part of RsyncOSX by utilizing SwiftUI.
+And that is the short story behind the two applications.

+According to Apple, SwiftUI is the future.
+In my own experience, coding in SwiftUI is way easier and more predictable than in Storyboard and Swift, which are the basis for RsyncOSX.
+Both apps are maintained, but RsyncUI is the future, and all new development is within RsyncUI.
+And with every new release of macOS, Swift and Xcode there are new exciting features in SwiftUI.

-Both apps might be used in parallell, but not at the same time due to locking of files.
+Both apps might be used in parallel, but not at the same time due to the locking of files.
 Data is read and updated from the same location on storage.

 ### Important to verify